alexkoltun/tracee-test-kernels/README.md

 # tracee-test-kernels

 This repository is meant to test [https://github.com/aquasecurity/tracee](https://github.com/aquasecurity/tracee) eBPF CO-RE features in multiple kernels.
 It works by creating a docker container that will receive arguments such as the kernel to run and the test to execute.
 This container creates a VM (fully emulated or kvm assisted), runs tracee on that VM and starts a docker container, inside created VM, that will simulate the security issue for the requested test.

-> This is in the process of being integrated into tracee CI/CD pipeline within github actions.
+> This is in the process of being integrated into tracee CI/CD pipeline within
+> github actions.

 > It might be used as a standalone tool while developing tracee.

+> All kernels share the same config file so we're not testing different kconfig
+> options for different distributions, we are testing specific patched kernel
+> trees and our CO-RE supportability.

 ## How to use Tracee Kernel Tester